Korede-TA/korede-ta.github.io/wiki/course-notes/SOC-220-wealth-and-power.md

 "fork in the road" circa 1978 → 2 kinds of economies, the kind we're used to and Brazil which was a very unequal society with tiny

-"death to keynsianism", "death to liberal 'socialism'", with **keynsianism** referring to "your grandfather's capitalism" around industrialism and growing middle class, new deal e.t.c.
+"death to keynsianism", "death to liberal 'socialism'", with **keynesianism** referring to "your grandfather's capitalism" around industrialism and growing middle class, new deal e.t.c.

 **keynsianism** was designed to prevent the rise of communist/socialist radicalism. an approach to "save" capitalism through a political-economic strategy by giving people a higher standard of living through government intervention